MicrosoftDocs/fabric-docs/docs/data-engineering/author-execute-notebook.md

 :::image type="content" source="media\author-execute-notebook\custom-magic-define.png" alt-text="Screenshot of define a custom magic." lightbox="media\author-execute-notebook\custom-magic-define.png":::

-2. In another notebook referrence the *"MyLakehouseModule"* and its magic commands, by this way you can organize your project with notebooks that using different languages conveniently.
+2. In another notebook reference the *"MyLakehouseModule"* and its magic commands, by this way you can organize your project with notebooks that using different languages conveniently.

 :::image type="content" source="media\author-execute-notebook\consume-custom-magic.png" alt-text="Screenshot of use custom magic." lightbox="media\author-execute-notebook\consume-custom-magic.png":::